10 Things To Do That Won't Take You Away From Norfolk - Karta.com

 5. Wander Through the Market Town of King’s Lynn

 King's Lynn is a lovely market town that captures the character of the area and the history.
-It is one of the most charming things to do in Norfolk.
 This bustling market town has a world of historic and architectural highlights coupled with interesting activities from Norfolk.

 The majesty of Custom House is one of King Lynn's primary attractions.
 A classic building in the 17th century, it once served as a merchant's exchange and is now a center for tourist information and museum for maritime history of the town.